lumigo-io/opentelemetry-python-distro/README.md

 #### Creating Execution Tags

-In the Lumigo OpenTelemetry Distro for JS, execution tags are represented as [span attributes](https://opentelemetry.io/docs/reference/specification/common/#attribute) and, specifically, as span attributes with the `lumigo.execution_tags.` prefix.
+In the Lumigo OpenTelemetry Distro for Python, execution tags are represented as [span attributes](https://opentelemetry.io/docs/reference/specification/common/#attribute) and, specifically, as span attributes with the `lumigo.execution_tags.` prefix.
 For example, you could add an execution tag as follows:

 ```python